santupu/Comment_app/README.md

 They can also edit the profiles.
 #Start the app.
 ###0.
 Download the zip folder or pull this to your machine.
 ###1.
-Open the terminal and install the npm by typing $npm install.
+Open the terminal and install the packages by typing $npm install.
 ###2.
 Start the server by typing $node server.js on terminal.It listen port:3000
 ###3. open the app on browser by //localhost/3000 port.
 ###4.
 Sign up and Post the Comments and see the all users Comments.